New English word? Translate any word using double click.

 So where improving grammatical accuracy is concerned, my approach is to take a time out from topical sessions and focus on form.
 Very often this is not just going through exercises, but discussing why certain forms are used in a given context: the semantics of a form and the reality of choices depending on the context or on whatever nuances the speaker wants to express.

 If someone, e.g., overuses the progressive, I find it necessary to devote at least a whole session to the topic.
 I do understand that after having done this, some in the group were wondering how they could integrate what they had learned into their own language use.
 They might have felt that having been made aware of their faulty use of the form and having understood the semantics of – in this case – the progressive, would not necessarily lead to correct application in the future.
 And they are right.
 It is only a first step.
 It is a gradual process, and takes time.
 And more than one time-out to focus on form”.
 In the end, it is the amount of exposure to the language, listening, reading, and communicating that leads to further language development and improvement.
 There are no short-cuts or magical methods.

 Studies have found that most corrections of form provided while a speaker is focussing on interaction and trying to express thoughts go widely unnoticed.
 I have made that experience my self.
-Additionally, studies and research on the most efficient language teaching programs have come to the conclusion that immersion programs emphasizing meaningful communication with additional focus on form is the most successful.
+Additionally, studies and research on the most efficient language teaching programs have come to the conclusion that immersion programs emphasizing meaningful communication with additional focus on form are the most successful.